 [Editor's note: This story was originally published in 2015, and has been updated with new research.]

-For our purposes, however, we're turning our attention to pets with at least something of a proven track record of being allowed in buildings.
+For our purposes, however, we're turning our attention to pets with at least something of a proven track record of being allowed in or around buildings.
 And really, haven't you always dreamed of having a swarm of bees to call your own?

 "One of my co-op clients let a guy keep a flock of chickens on his terrace," says Roberts, explaining that the resident's elderly wife was ailing, and they thought the fresh eggs would give her a boost.
 For a guide to the logistics and costs (both fiscal and social) of becoming a chicken-owning New Yorker, we've got tips here.

-On the flip side, some buildings will bend over backwards to keep out your porcine friend: Warburg agent Gabe Leibowitz recalls one building that dredged up an obscure loophole regarding health regulations to scare off a prospective buyer who came with an emotional support pig in tow.
+On the flip side, some buildings will bend over backwards to keep out your pig: Warburg agent Gabe Leibowitz recalls one building that dredged up an obscure health regulations rule to scare off a prospective buyer who came with an emotional support pig in tow.